 AOS is a galactic fantasy series set somewhere in our galaxy (or maybe some other one somewhere) that tells stories about the årdrakin people, an advanced race of bipedal monotremes evolved from creatures that we might otherwise call dragons.
 Right now I’m focusing on a prequel book called The First Sin which details what happens when an årdrakin colony ship crashes on a planet occupied by a primitive race called skarastaja.
 As the title implies, this event spells trouble and may have dire consequences for all involved.

 Most worldbuilding articles for AOS are accessible only by approved members of my community.
-These members may become beta readers later when I have chapters to share.
-If you’re interested in learning more about AOS and even helping out, join us on Discord and become an active participant!
+These members may become alpha readers later when I have chapters to share.
+If you’re interested in learning more about AOS and even helping out, check here for more info.

 This is the inspiration photo for the new colorway, Hidden Treasure.
 It’s a macro shot of a pāua shell.
 Have you ever seen pāua?
 Chances are you have but it was called abalone or ormer.
 Pāua is the Māori name for the edible sea snail Haliotis iris that the shell comes from.
 The shells are so incredibly pretty once polished and I couldn’t resist bringing one home with me from New Zealand when I visited Aotearoa in 2018.
 Before the shells are polished, the pāua snail looks a lot like a rock.
 This is why it’s such a hidden treasure… Polish it up to reveal its beauty!